billwanjohi/dotfiles/README.md

 - more space on display (high res)
 - keyboard
   - [x] swap command and option on usb keyboard
+  - [x] disable/remap caps lock on all keyboard
 - edit notifiation widgets
 - two fingerprints
 - show sound in menu bar always